JuliusJauga/fp_julius/README.md

 ## Domain

-Library.
-Library management.
-Library has books, books have text.
+Library management system tool, where you can add, remove and manage books.
+Each book has a name and data associated with it.

 ## BNF
-Domain's BNF is provided in fp_julius/grammar.txt.
+The grammar for this domain is provided in fp_julius/grammar.txt.

+It is written in BNF.
 ## Commands

-- add
+- add book

-- remove
+- remove book

+- list books

+- read book

+- update book

+- help